 In accordance with the relevant taxation laws for real estate companies of the provinces in which the subsidiaries operate in the PRC, the local tax authorities levy LAT based on progressive rates ranging from 30% to 60% on the appreciation of land value, being the proceeds of sales of properties less deductible expenditures, including borrowing costs and all property development expenditures.
 LAT is prepaid based on a fixed percentage (varying by local tax jurisdiction) of customer deposits and is expensed when the related revenue is recognized.
-Please see the more detailed discussion in Note 14 to our consolidated financial statements included elsewhere in this annual report.
+Please see the more detailed discussion in Note 15 to our consolidated financial statements included elsewhere in this annual report.

-Share-based payments
+Share-based compensation

 Under ASC 718, "Share-Based Compensation", we are required to recognize share-based compensation as compensation expense based on the fair value of stock options and other equity awards on the date of the grant.
-We have elected to recognize compensation expense using the straight-line method for all stock options granted with service conditions that have a graded vesting schedule.
+We have elected to recognize compensation expense using the straight-line method for all restricted shares and stock options granted with service conditions that have a graded vesting schedule.
+We have a policy of using authorized shares in the existing pool to satisfy any future exercise of share options and shares repurchased held by a third party trustee to satisfy the restricted shares granted under our 2014 Restricted Stock Unit plan.

 For options granted with performance conditions, share-based compensation expense is recognized based on the probable outcome of the performance condition.
 A performance condition is not taken into consideration in determining fair value of the non-vested shares granted.